codeplatoon-devops/pre-work/README.md

 Code Platoon’s mission is to train military veterans and their spouses into professional DevOps engineers.
 The traditional approach to becoming a DevOps engineer usually begins with graduating from a 4 year university program in computer science and then working as a backend engineer for a few years.
 We’re trying to teach you the necessary skills in 4 months.
 As such, we are not going to be able to go into nearly as much background material as a traditional degree and our course will focus much more on the practical tools of the trade.
 The DevOps industry ultimately cares about one thing: “Can you deploy this codebase?”
 As a result, our course will be oriented around teaching you the skills necessary to accomplish this task in the timeframe we have available to us.

 ### Our Mission

-We want to be very clear from the beginning:

 The success of Code Platoon is directly correlated with our alumni’s success.
 We do not wish to see any student fail.
 As such, we expect you to complete a set of pre-work to prove to us you are ready to participate in the full time program.